medama-io/go-useragent/agents/README.md

 ## Update

-To update the list of cleaned user agents, run the following command:
+To update the final list of cleaned user agents, run the following command:

 ```bash
 go run scripts/main.go